Financial Disclosure - Family Mediation

 In some circumstances, if there is no agreement as to values, appraisals may be required prior to the mediation session to confirm real estate values, company or pension values.
 As previously discussed, we can assist with providing details of specialists in this regard if required.

-Please complete this financial worksheet prior to your mediation session:
+Please complete the financial worksheet (linked above) prior to your mediation session:

 Why is Financial Disclosure Important?